AhmadBayati/Preventing_fraud_using-the_ChatGPT_api/README.md

 • Using suitable models for short-term and long-term predictions of fraud or harassment in relation to these cases at the country level.

-Additional details:
+more details:

-This is a React JS code to help you perform fraud detection and harassment tasks using the ChatGPT api.😊
+This is a React JS code that helps you detect fraud and harassment using the ChatGPT api. 😊

+To get started, you need to create a new ReactJS project and add the ChatGPT api to it.
+You can use the following commands for this: npx Create-React-app Fraud-detection
+Fraud detection CD
+Install npm chatgpt

+Next, you need to create a JavaScript file called App.js and define a React component in it that implements its tasks.
+The following code: